A low order divergence-free H(div)-conforming finite element method for Stokes flows: Abstract

 \section{Abstract}

-In this paper, we construct a ${\bm P_{1}^{c}}\oplus {RT0}-P0$ discretization of the Stokes equations for general simplicial meshes in two/three dimensions (2D/3D), which yields a exactly divergence-free and pressure-independent velocity approximation with optimal order.
-Some interesting properties of $RT0$ are fully utilized.
-Unlike the popular $H(\operatorname{div})$-conforming methods in a discontinuous Galerkin (DG) framework, our scheme only consists of integrals on each element, and does not involve any trace operators such as {\it jumps} and {\it averages} on the element interfaces.
-We propose a simple stabilization on $RT0$ which only acts on the diagonal of the coefficient matrix.
-The stencil of our method is the same as the lowest order Bernardi and Raugel ($B$-$R$) element method (see C. Bernardi and G. Raugel, Math.
-Comp., 44 (1985), pp. 71-79).
-Finally, by a diagonal perturbation of the bilinear form, we further decouple the unknowns corresponding to ${\bm P_{1}^{c}}$ and ${RT0}$, solving a stabilized ${\bm P_{1}^{c}}-P0$ discretization first.
-Then the $RT0$ part can be obtained locally and explicitly.
-Numerical experiments illustrating the robustness of our methods are also provided.
+In this paper, we propose a ${\bm P_{1}^{c}}\oplus {RT0}-P0$ discretization of the Stokes equations {on} general simplicial meshes in two/three dimensions (2D/3D), which yields an exactly divergence-free and pressure-independent velocity approximation with optimal order. {Our method has the following features}.
+Firstly, the global number of the degrees of freedom of our method is the same as the low order {Bernardi and Raugel ($B$-$R$) finite element method} (Bernardi and Raugel, 1985), while the number of {the non-zero entries} of the former is about half of the latter in the velocity-velocity region of the coefficient matrix.
+Secondly, the ${\bm P_{1}^{c}}$ component of the velocity, the $RT0$ component of the velocity and the pressure seem to solve a popular ${\bm P_{1}^{c}}-{RT0}-P0$ discretization of a poroelastic-type system formally.
+Finally, our method can be easily transformed into a pressure-robust and stabilized ${\bm P_{1}^{c}}-P0$ discretization for {the Stokes problem} via the static condensation of the $RT0$ component, {which has a much smaller number of global degrees of freedom}.
+Numerical experiments illustrating the robustness of our method are also provided.